Double-Effect Forced Circulation Crystallization Evaporator: Working Principle, Applications & How to Reduce Steam Cost by 40%

 • A second-effect evaporator heated by the secondary vapor generated from the first effect

-By reusing secondary vapor as a heat source, steam consumption can typically be reduced by 30–40% compared with a single-effect evaporator.
+By reusing secondary vapor as a heat source, steam consumption can typically be reduced by 30–40%, making it a cost-efficient upgrade for plants facing rising energy costs or ZLD compliance pressure.

 2. Forced Circulation